Real Talk about Sexual Assault

 As part of the process, you need to calmly but firmly explain to your child that because they sinned, they will face consequences.
 (The form those consequences take is up to you.)
 One of the main goals of these consequences is reestablishing trust and responsibility.
 Remind them that you’re doing this because you love them and want what’s best for them.

-What does God’s Word say about it?
+What does God’s Word say about sexual assault?

-differentiates between sexual immorality and rape.
+It’s important to note the language used in each of these scenarios.
+God’s Word differentiates between sexual immorality and rape.
 Sexual immorality places responsibility on both man and woman, while rape is solely blamed on the perpetrator.
-God makes it clear that in cases of assault, a price must be paid and the victim is not blamed.
+God makes it clear that in cases of assault, a price must be paid and the victim is not to blame.
 Our God is a God of justice and mercy: justice for the offender and mercy for the innocent.
-God sees the woman who’s been defiled and values her enough to save her from any shame.
+God sees the woman who’s been attacked and values her enough to save her from any shame.
 She is not shunned for what’s happened to her because it was out of her control.
 In fact, her reputation is restored in full.
-She is not used for man’s pleasure and quickly discarded, she’s loved rightfully through it.
-When our children are hurt, they’re not left high and dry.
+She is not to be used for a man’s pleasure and quickly discarded; God’s law is meant to protect her.
+When our children are hurt our merciful Father tenderly cares for them and sees when they’re in distress.

 How do I teach my children to respect the sexual dignity of others?

-toward people’s emotions and opinions.
-This means being aware of how a person is
+• Discuss empathy.
+To respect other people’s sexual dignity, we first need to be empathetic toward their emotions and opinions.
+This means being aware of how a person is feeling and why they feel that way—and responding respectfully.

-Define sexual harassment and encourage them to speak up.
+• Define sexual harassment and encourage them to speak up.
 We want our kids to learn how to recognize when something inappropriate is happening and actually speak up.
 For example, if a student places his hand on a girl’s leg in class without her permission, it’s considered sexual harassment.
 Let’s raise vocal kids who speak up when something isn’t right.

 The #MeToo movement has spurred a chain reaction over the past few years.
 It advocates that “you are not alone,” and that’s the same message we want to show our kids every day.
+From the small parts of their lives, like hearing about their soccer practice or art project at school, to the big parts, like talking about faith and relationships, we need our kids to know that they’re never alone.